cyborch/tsa-json/README.md

 TimeStampToken:

- - contentType: "id-signedData" at the time of this writing
- - content: TimeStampContent

-TimeStampContent:

- - version: 1 at the time of this writing
+ - version: 2 at the time of this writing
- - context: MUST have the same value as the similar field in TimeStampRequest
- - messageImprint: MUST have the same value as the similar field in TimeStampRequest
+ - message: MUST have the same value as the message field in TimeStampRequest
- - serialNumber: Time-Stamping users MUST be ready to accommodate integers up to at least 160 bits
  - genTime: Generalised time as an ISO 3306 string
- - accuracy: TimeStampAccuracy
- - ordering: If set to true, every time-stamp token from the same TSA can always be ordered based on the genTime field, regardless of the genTime accuracy.
+ - radius: Integer used to indicate the server’s certainty about the reported time.
  - nonce: MUST have the same value as the similar field in TimeStampRequest

-TimeStampAccuracy:

- - seconds: Integer
- - millis: Integer
- - micros: Integer

-If either seconds, millis or micros is missing, then a value of zero MUST be taken for the missing field.

-By adding the accuracy value to the GeneralizedTime, an upper limit of the time at which the time-stamp token has been created by the TSA can be obtained.
-In the same way, by subtracting the accuracy to the GeneralizedTime, a lower limit of the time at which the time-stamp token has been created by the TSA can be obtained.

-Accuracy can be decomposed in seconds, milliseconds (between 1-999) and microseconds (1-999), all expressed as integer.
+Radius:

+Radius (in microseconds) is used to indicate the server’s certainty about the reported time.
+For example, a radius of 1,000,000μs means the server is reasonably sure that the true time is within one second of the reported time

 #### Signature